 - Speeding.
 Speeding is one of the leading causes of most car accidents nationwide.
-Whenever a driver speeds, it becomes more difficult for them to slow down or stop should an emergency
+Whenever a driver speeds, it becomes more difficult for them to slow down or stop should an emergency arise.

 - Failing to Follow Traffic Laws.
 When traffic laws or posted signs are not correctly followed, a crash can quickly result.
 Accidents are often caused when a driver decides that they are exempt from the rules.
 Common ways this occurs is when a driver follows another vehicle too closely, when right-of-way laws are not followed, and when unsafe U-turns are made.